MicrosoftDocs/EMDocs/EMDocs/Solutions/mam-intune.md

 ---
 # required metadata

-title: Using Mobile Application Management Policies in Intune
+title: Using Mobile App Management Policies in Intune
-description: Create and deploy an app in Intune with a mobile application management policy.
+description: Create and deploy an app in Intune with a mobile app management policy.
 keywords:
 author: craigcaseyMSFT
 manager: swadhwa